-For December 31, 2018 onwards EIOPA spot rates will be used to be consistent with the Solvency II Directive.
-This is specifically required to address the lack of deep and liquid market at the longer end of Turkish Lira yield curve, exacerbated in light of the inverted nature of the curve.
+EIOPA spot rates are used in order to be consistent with the Solvency II Directive.
+This is specifically required to address the lack of a deep and liquid market at the longer end of Turkish Lira yield curve.
 Those rates are then converted in the forward rates to be used in the projections.